-CODE EXAMPLE 2-5 QueueSamplerMXBean interface shows the code of the sample QueueSamplerMXBean interface.
+The following code example shows the source code for the sample QueueSamplerMXBean interface.

-CODE EXAMPLE 2-5 QueueSamplerMXBean interface
+CODE EXAMPLE 10-5 QueueSamplerMXBean interface

 '''

 package com.example.mxbeans;

 public interface QueueSamplerMXBean {

 public QueueSample getQueueSample();

 public void clearQueue();

 }

 '''

 As you can see, you declare an MXBean interface in exactly the same way as you declare a standard MBean.
 The QueueSamplerMXBean interface declares two operations, getQueueSample and clearQueue.